hagaycohen2/Attack-Detection-Project/Readme.md

 ### Training

 The training process involves creating an Elasticsearch index, inserting the training data into the index, and training the model using the specified number of features and classes.
-The trained model is saved in Elasticsearch.
+The trained model is saved in Elasticsearch DB.
+For other models the same idea, but the model is saved using joblib.

 ### Inference